-You’d also have to write reports, attend meetings and give presentations about projects.
-You’d need a good understanding of electrical health and safety regulations.
+You would also have to write reports, attend meetings and give presentations about projects.
+You would need a good understanding of electrical health and safety regulations.

 You would work on projects with other professionals, such as civil engineers, architects, engineering technicians and IT staff.